skijit/notes/programming/aws/developer-cert-notes.md

   - Easy monitoring and metrics dashboard
   - Easy/scheduled backups and point-in-time recovery (within last 35 days)
   - Built-in durability and high-availability
+    - Automatically replicates data across 3 facilities in an AWS region
   - You can use global tables to keep regions in sync
 - Basics
   - Collections are called 'Tables'